 Peter Barrance, PhD

-Peter Barrance, Ph.D., is a Senior Research Scientist in the Center for Mobility and Rehabilitation Engineering Research, and a Research Associate Professor of Physical Medicine and Rehabilitation (PM&R) at Rutgers New Jersey Medical School.
-He directs the Musculoskeletal Biomotion Research Laboratory within the Center, and he additionally holds the title of Clinical Research Scientist at Children’s Specialized Hospital.
+Peter Barrance, PhD, is a senior research scientist in the Center for Mobility and Rehabilitation Engineering Research and director of the Musculoskeletal Biomotion Research Laboratory at Kessler Foundation.
+He is also a research associate professor in the Department of Physical Medicine and Rehabilitation at Rutgers New Jersey Medical School.
 Dr. Barrance received a bachelor’s degree in engineering science and a master’s degree in engineering mechanics at Iowa State University, and received research experience as a biomedical engineer in the Orthopaedic Biomechanics Laboratory at Johns Hopkins University.
-Following this, he pursued his doctoral degree in mechanical engineering at the University of Delaware, participating in interdisciplinary research with advisership by both engineering and physical therapy faculty.
+He pursued his doctoral degree in mechanical engineering at the University of Delaware, participating in interdisciplinary research with advisership by both engineering and physical therapy faculty.
 In his dissertation work he developed and deployed a method to analyze knee joint motion in individuals with ligamentous injury using dynamic MRI.
-Following a two year post-doctoral fellowship at the University of Delaware, he joined Kessler Foundation in 2006.
-At Kessler Foundation he has continued to pursue research in disability with musculoskeletal origins, including a federally funded line of research on weight bearing imaging of the knee joint in individuals with knee joint osteoarthritis.
-This interest is complemented by an emphasis in pediatric mobility rehabilitation, in collaboration with physicians, physical therapists and researchers at Children’s Specialized Hospital.
+Following a two-year postdoctoral fellowship at the University of Delaware, he joined Kessler Foundation in 2006 where he has continued to pursue research in disability with musculoskeletal origins, including weight-bearing imaging of the knee joint in individuals with knee joint osteoarthritis.

 Expertise